 I should be able to use Wi-Fi Aware with applications that were not created for it, right?

-The one application that works like that out of the box is… OpenArena.
+But there is one application that works out of the box, and it is… OpenArena.

-Tinkering and playing with technology can lead to unexpected discoveries and insights.
+Tinkering and playing with technology can lead to valuable insights and unexpected discoveries.

 Now we change perspectives and look at this space from the designer's point of view.

 A design process usually consist of research, design, prototyping, testing and evaluation.
 In this kind of explorations, this last step of critiquing your work and learning from it is the most important one.
+When exploring through iterative prototyping, it helps to think of those prototypes not as early versions of some future product, but as a tool to find valuable insights, like little gold nuggets.
 Those lessons are what you want to take away so they can be guidelines for your future work.

-I first got in touch with this field when I was studying Interaction Design in Malmö.
-Terranet approached the university to do a project designing an application to carry out presentations using mesh networks.
+I first got in touch with the field of direct connectivity while studying Interaction Design at the University of Malmö.
+I did my Masters thesis (directed by Jonas Löwgren) with Terranet AB on a project to design and prototype a way to carry out presentations using mesh networks.

 After the research phase, I got several important insights: